material-components/material-components-android/docs/theming/Motion.md

 `MaterialContainerTransform` is a
 [shared element transition](https://developer.android.com/training/transitions/start-activity#start-with-element).
-Unlike traditional Android shared elements, it is not designed around a singular piece of shared content, such as an image, to be moved between two scenes.
+Unlike traditional Android shared elements, it is not designed around a single piece of shared content, such as an image, to be moved between two scenes.
-Instead, the shared element here refers to the bounding container of a start `View` or `ViewGroup` (e.g. the entire row layout of an item in a list) transforming its size and shape into that of an end `View` or `ViewGroup` (e.g. the root `ViewGroup` of a full screen Fragment).
+Instead, the shared element here refers to the bounding container of a start `View` or `ViewGroup` (such as the entire row layout of an item in a list) transforming its size and shape into that of an end `View` or `ViewGroup` (the root `ViewGroup` of a full screen Fragment).
 These start and end container Views are the “shared element” of a container transform.
 While these containers are being transformed, their contents are swapped to create the transition.

 !["Container transform gallery - normal speed and slow motion"](assets/motion/container_transform_lineup.gif) _Examples of the container transform:_